French destroyer Fronde: Construction and career

-Fronde (Sling) was ordered from Chantiers et Ateliers de la Gironde on 14 November 1900 and the ship was laid down in January 1901 at its shipyard in Bordeaux-Lormont.
+Fronde (French for "sling") was ordered from Chantiers et Ateliers de la Gironde on 14 November 1900 and the ship was laid down in January 1901 at its shipyard in Bordeaux-Lormont.
 She was launched on 17 December 1902 and conducted her sea trials during January-March 1903.
 The ship was commissioned (armement définitif) in April and was assigned to the Mediterranean Fleet.
 Fronde and her sister ship Mousquet were used to conduct the navy's first trials with wireless telegraphy.
-Fronde was transferred to French Indochina in April 1904, along with Mousquet.
-The two destroyers sailed in company with the protected cruiser D'Assas.
+The two destroyers and their sister Pistolet were transferred to the Far East Squadron (Escadre de l'Extrême-Orient) based in French Indochina in April 1904.
+They sailed in company with the protected cruiser D'Assas.

 Fronde was wrecked in the 1906 typhoon that hit Hong Kong; the storm rolled the ship onto the beach, and five of her crew were killed in the accident.
 The ship was raised and then dry docked in Kowloon to be repaired by the Hong Kong Dock Company.
-The Fronde Memorial, a granite obelisk, was erected in May 1908 in memory of the five sailors of the Fronde who disappeared in the sinking of their boat near the Torpedo Depot, in Kowloon, Hong Kong, during the 1906 Hong Kong typhoon.
+The Fronde Memorial, a granite obelisk, was erected in May 1908 in memory of the five sailors of the Fronde who disappeared in the sinking of their boat near the Torpedo Depot, in Kowloon.
 Initially erected at the corner of Gascoigne Road and Jordan Road, the monument was later relocated to Hong Kong Cemetery in Happy Valley.